OEM-Sartorius-Data-Analytics/SIMCAQ-LINUX-GUIDE/CompileCustomAppsUbuntu.md

 g++ -I<headers_folder> ...
 ```

 To build an executable application, after compiling/assemblying the code you would need to link the resulting object file(s) with the SIMCA-Q shared library.
 As mentioned above, at least in latest Ubuntu versions you will find the library in */usr/lib64/*, which is not at the time of writing  this guide a standard location where GNU compilers will look for libraries.
 Thus, at the time of linking you will need to explicetly provide the location of the library.
 You can do it by passing the *-L<library_folder>* flag.
 You will actually need to pass the name of the SIMCA-Q shared library as well using the *-l* flag.
 Explicetely, you will need to pass *-lsimcaq* if the name of the library is *libsimcaq.so*.
 This is beacause GNU compilers already assume that libraries start with *lib* and end with *.so*.
+You should always make sure that the *-L* flag appears before the *-l* flag.

 ### Simplest case: only one source code file